Ray Bourque: Honors

+In 2011 he was inducted into the Canada Sports Hall of Fame.

+On July 29, 2014 Endicott college held a groundbreaking ceremony unveiling their new hockey rink Raymond J. Bourque Arena.
+While Bourque did not have any formal connection to the school at the time, he is a 30-year resident of the North Shore and has contributed to the local community inspiring them to name the arena after him.

+In January 2017, he was part of the first group of players to be named one of the '100 Greatest NHL Players' in history by the National Hockey League.

+In 2019, Bourque received the NHL Alumni’s Keith Magnuson Man of the Year Award in recognition of his charitable efforts, having raised over 20 million dollars in support of more than 1,000 different charities.

+In 2024 he was honored during the Bruins centennial celebrations being Named to the Boston Bruins All-Centennial Team.

 Awards and achievements

 Bourque's exceptional talent as a player has led him to become one of the most honored players in hockey history.
 During his career, he was selected to thirteen NHL First Team (the most in history) and six Second Team All-Star squads, second in total in league history only to Gordie Howe and most amongst defencemen.
 He won the Norris Trophy as the top defenceman in the league five times, fourth all-time after Bobby Orr, Doug Harvey and Nicklas Lidström.
 Among his numerous other records and honors are the following: